Retrieval Helps or Hurts? A Deeper Dive into the Efficacy of Retrieval Augmentation to Language Models: Experiments: Recall or Retrieve

 \paragraph{How does model size affect the need for augmentation?} We further explore how the size of the model influences the need for augmentation based on the popularity of questions, considering that the ability to recall varies with model size.
 To this end, we categorize the questions into four groups based on the median of S-R counts ($5$) and S counts ($12$): \begin{itemize} \item head-head: both S-R and S counts are high \item head-tail: S-R count is high but S count is low \item tail-head: S-R count is low and S count is high \item tail-tail: both counts are low \end{itemize}

-Figure \ref{fg:head_tail_vanilla} shows the accuracy of various models along with BM25, Contriver, and BGE passage accuracy across the four groups.
+Figure \ref{fg:head_tail_vanilla} shows the accuracy of various models along with BM25, Contriver, GTR, and BGE passage accuracy across the four groups.
 Note that we plot QA accuracy and passage accuracy since we use the same criteria for them.
-We observe that a supervised retriever BGE outperforms vanilla LMs in all groups.
+We observe that supervised retrievers, GTR and BGE, outperform vanilla LMs in all groups.
 This is attributed to the fact that it was fine-tuned with QA datasets about Wikipedia.
 For the generalizability to broader domains, we discuss the results with an unsupervised retriever BM25 in the following.\footnote{Similar results were observed for Contriever; hence, we focus on BM25 for simplicity.}

 In the head-head group, medium and large models exhibit superior performance even without augmentation, e.g., the GPT series achieve higher than $80\%$ accuracy.
 In contrast, there is a notable gap between the accuracy of the vanilla model and passage accuracy for small models.
 This suggests that only small models need augmentation for questions in this group.